Samsun deportations: Witnesses

 Atrocities against the local Greek element were reported as early as March 1921, both by American Near East Relief missionaries and naval officers on destroyers that visited the Pontus region and especially the Black Sea ports of Trebizond and Samsun.
 On one occasion Admiral Bristol sent the cruiser St. Louis to Samsun as a show of concern for these atrocities.
 In another instance, an American naval officer witnessed Greek women in Samsun purchasing poison, being determined not to leave themselves "at the mercy of the Turks".
 From September 1921 on, ominous reports of Turkish atrocities from American destroyers stationed at Samsun became more frequent.
 Protests by Admiral Bristol to the Turkish authorities of Mustafa Kemal against the deportations were not enough to save the local Greek element.

 Aftermath

 By September 1922, when the Greco-Turkish War ended with the destruction of Smyrna, there were virtually no Greeks left in Samsun.
 The Greek cemetery of the city had been plowed up and planted with tobacco.
-The total death toll of the Pontic Greek community, as a result of the Ottoman and Turkish policies from 1914 to 1923, is estimated at 353,000 to 360,000.

-In 2010 Turkish construction workers accidentally discovered the remains of a massive grave at the Kadikeuy suburb of Samsun.
-According to Pontic genocide historians, these belonged to civilian women and children massacred during the atrocities that occurred in June 1921.
-A Turkish news agency reported that the construction workers threw the remains into the nearby river.
-The discovery has not received any serious coverage in the Turkish and Greek press.